The

 This

-is an artificial collection of nine albums containing Chinese watercolors.
+is an artificial collection of albums containing Chinese watercolors.
 Chinese export watercolors were painted in

 the port cities of